Bubalus Period: Climate

 From 60,000 BP or 40,000 BP to 20,000 BP, the Aterian culture existed.
 Between 16th to 15th millennium BP, the environment was humid.
 From 20,000 BP to 13,000 BP, there was a varied climate system.
 The high elevated regions with mountains were considerably more wet than low elevated regions without mountains, which led to the variation in climate.
 Regions of high elevation had occurrences of considerable rainfall, to the extent that lakes developed, whereas, regions of low elevation had occurrences of considerable dryness.
 Amid the late period of the Pleistocene, with its varied climate system, the mountainous environment remained sufficiently humid, which allowed for animal, plant, and human life to be sustained.

 Origins of the Bubaline Rock Art

 According to Lhote (1976), the origin of the Bubaline rock art may be found in the activities of the ethnic groups that "occupied, in the Neolithic, the pre-Saharan Atlas, the Constantinois, the Fezzan and the Tassili while these regions benefited from a very humid climate under which the great fauna, known as Ethiopian, could live without difficulty."

 Most engraved Bubaline rock art appear in the northern region of Tassili, at Wadi Djerat.
 Levallois instruments in the area may indicate that Bubaline rock art was developed by Aterians.
+Due to the archaeological spread of the Aterian culture and unique linguistic spread of the Niger-Congo languages (e.g., languages of the Atlantic coast in Senegal, Kordofan in Sudan), Fleming et al. (2013) indicates that possibly the “Nilo-Saharan linguistic phylum is derived from the Aterian culture area.”
+Fleming et al. (2013) further states: “A genetic relationship between these two phyla has been proposed by a few linguists, e.g. Edgar Gregersen (1972).
+Murdock (1959) assembled evidence of the priority of “Negroids” in the Sahara before the advent of Berbers and Arabs there and associated them with the Niger-Congo and Nilo-Saharan linguistic phyla.”